zonxa/seal/UsingSeal.md

 }
 ```

-- `seal_approve*` functions cannot change the state (they should be side-effect free).
+- `seal_approve*` functions must be side-effect free and cannot modify onchain state.
-- While `Random` is available to `seal_approve*` functions, the value it returns is not secure and not deterministic among different full nodes, and should not be used.
+- Although the `Random` module is available, its output is not secure and not deterministic across full nodes.
+Avoid using it within `seal_approve*` functions.
-- During Seal evaluation, only `seal_approve*` functions can be called directly, thus they should not assume composition with other PTB commands.
+- During Seal evaluation, only `seal_approve*` functions can be invoked directly.
+These functions should not assume composition with other [PTB (Programmable Transaction Block)](https://docs.sui.io/concepts/transactions/prog-txn-blocks) commands.

 **Encryption and decryption**

-The recommended way for encrypting and decrypting data is to use the [Seal SDK](https://www.npmjs.com/package/@mysten/seal).
+The recommended way to encrypt and decrypt the data is to use the [Seal SDK](https://www.npmjs.com/package/@mysten/seal).

-First, the app should decide on the set of key servers to use.
-Key servers register onchain their name, public key and URL by creating a `KeyServer` object.
-Referring to a key server is done with the object id of its `KeyServer`.

-The common option for app developers is to use a fixed set of key servers that are pre-configured in their app.
-Alternatively, the app can use a dynamic set of key servers, e.g., chosen by the user.
-In that case, the app should show the user the list of key servers and their URLs, and once the user selects the key servers to use, the app should verify that the provided URLs indeed link to the claimed key servers, see code below.
+First, the app must select the set of key servers it intends to use.
+Each key server registers its name, public key, and URL onchain by creating a `KeyServer` object.
+To reference a key server, use the object ID of its corresponding `KeyServer`.
+A common approach for app developers is to use a fixed, preconfigured set of key servers within their app.
+Alternatively, the app can support a dynamic selection of key servers, for example, allowing users to choose which servers to use.
+In this case, the app should display a list of available key servers along with their URLs.
+After the user selects one or more servers, the app must verify that each provided URL corresponds to the claimed key server.

+> [!IMPORTANT]
-(Note that anyone can create an onchain `KeyServer` object that points to, for example, `seal.mystenlabs.com`, but with a different public key.
-Thus during verification, the SDK fetches the object id from the published URL's endpoint `/v1/service` and compares it with the one of the onchain object, to protect against impersonation.)
+> Anyone can create an onchain `KeyServer` object that references a known URL (such as `seal.mystenlabs.com`) but uses a different public key.
+To prevent impersonation, the SDK performs a verification step: it fetches the object ID from the server’s `/v1/service` endpoint and compares it with the object ID registered onchain.

-An app can retrieve the object ids of the allowlisted Seal key servers using
+Apps can retrieve a list of trusted (allowlisted) Seal key servers using the `getAllowlistedKeyServers()` function, or use a custom app-defined or user-defined list.
-`getAllowlistedKeyServers()`, or alternatively an app/user defined list.

 Next, the app should create a `SealClient` object for the selected key servers.
 ```typescript